mwhesse/deckmind/agent-homes/claude-agent-default/README.md

 ## Usage

-Once configured, the agent can be used through the DevAgent platform for AI-assisted development tasks.
+Once configured, the agent can be used through the Deckmind platform for AI-assisted development tasks.

 ## Security Note